 Maybe you are wondering whether or not you should sign up for the Blinkist service.

-Or maybe you are just curious and want to look at an unbiased Blikist review (you know, one that is not trying to make money with an affiliate link in the end :).
+Or maybe you are just curious and want to look at an honest Blikist review (you know, one that is not trying to make money with an affiliate link in the end :).

 Well, you have come to the right page.

 This is a review of Blinkist from someone who takes learning, reading and knowledge acquisition very seriously and is not looking to profit out of the Blinkist affiliate service.

 - Blinkist Review by a Voracious Reader

 - Blinkist Pros

 - Blinkist Cost

 - Blinkist Alternatives

 The headphone strings you see are from noise-canceling headphones so that I can listen to audiobooks on the go.